 Back at lower elevations, the sun was still shining and the boys were happy to explore.
 Rorest roads, trailheads, picnic areas, and turnouts appear at regular intervals, so finding a place to stretch your legs isn’t a problem.

 The Beartooth Highway runs through the Custer, Gallatin, and Shoshone National Forests, and parallels the Absaroka-Beartooth Wilderness.
 The route provides travelers with access to more than a million acres of wilderness!

 Leashed pets are welcome at all the turnouts, picnic areas, and trails as long as they are cleaned up after.
 Keep in mind that Grizzlies and wolves inhabit this area, and the land is also used for cattle grazing.
 So, for your pet’s safety, it’s important to abide by the leash law.

 - Pet waste must be picked up and disposed of properly

-Since we couldn’t drive across the Beartooth Highway to Red Lodge, we opted for an alternate route to this lovely mountain village.
-Along the way it was obvious there was a storm raging just to our west, but it was a perfect day for a drive … and made for some dramatic pictures!
+Since the Beartooth Highway to Red Lodge was closed, we took an alternate route to this lovely mountain village.
+It was obvious there was a storm raging to the west, but it was a perfect day for a drive.
+And the weather made for some dramatic pictures!

-From Red Lodge, the Beartooth Highway was open for twelve miles, and the roads were in much better shape.
-We were able to enjoy the drive along the icy creek and past the pine trees tipped with snow, all the way to the barricades.
+From the eastern end near Red Lodge, the Beartooth Highway was open for twelve miles.
+The roads here were in much better shape.
+We drove along the icy creek, past the pine trees tipped with snow, all the way to the barricades.